bhoyee/GoFrieghts/README.md

 # Access to PostgreSQL Data Transfer

-This script allows you to extract data from an Access database and load it into a PostgreSQL database.
+This script allows you to extract data from an Access database (GoFrieghts Access Database) and load it into a PostgreSQL database.
 It utilizes the `pyodbc` and `psycopg2` libraries to establish connections to the databases.

 ## Prerequisites